Beyond Autistic Burnout

 It took a long time for you to get to where you are now, and it’s going to take a while to get out of it.
 Not as long as it took to get into it, but it’s not going to be a quick fix.
 You already knew this.
 This isn’t new information.

 So the question becomes, is this something that you believe will get you closer to that goal?
 Will this get you in the right direction?
-Will this give you the skills and resources that you can continue to use long past when the course is over?
+Will this give you the skills and resources that you can continue to use long term?

 I believe it will.
 But what really matters is whether you believe it will.